 Types of education settings

-Somerset schools include mainstream schools, special schools and a range of specialist units to address SEN.
+Somerset schools include mainstream schools, special schools and a range of specialist units to address Special Educational Needs (SEN).

 There are 4 colleges providing Further Education opportunities.